ActuallyFro/Break-FAST/Examples/01_GraphML-Editor/Single-page-Apps/BUGTRACKER.md

 - [X] Reset of 'locked position' for the context-menu (i.e., add a button that will reset the x/y lock to allow free movement of the D3.js objects)
 - [X] GraphML is NOT properly iterating/rendering information
 - [X] Graph Title is not properly loading
+- [X] The iteration in fileIO.js MISSES the key attr of 'label'
+  - if added as a property, then it will be included for iteration
+  - HOWEVER, when label is added, then it is added TWICE in <node> as <data ... label> <data ... label>